mooculus/mathForArchitects/README.md

 [Ximera](https://ximera.osu.edu/) is an open-source platform for creating and publishing interactive online textbooks.
 It allows authors to build dynamic and engaging educational content with embedded exercises, quizzes, and interactive elements.

-## Acknowledgments

-Special thanks to [Acknowledged Contributor Name](link-to-contributor) for their contributions to this project.

 Happy learning!